VirkSaab/auto_photomontage_webapp/README.md

-# Auto Photo Montage / Collage Maker
+# Auto Photo Montage / Collage Maker Web App

 [![Github Gist](https://img.shields.io/badge/python_anywhere-Live-blue)](add_live_link)

 This project is based on the MicroSoft research paper mentioned below.
 Some formulas in the implemented code is different than mentioned paper.

 **A full article/report of this project is available [here](TermPaperLink)**.